adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/blogging-in-sveltekit.md

 ## What’s next?

-In our final lesson, we’ll use a generated JSON file to populate a map with the top dog parks.
+In our next lesson, we’ll use a generated JSON file to populate a map with the top dog parks.